What is a Magento module?

 For example, the Customer Import/Export module of Magento can be found at

-But if you are creating a new module for distribution, you can just create the
+If you are creating a new module for distribution, create the

 app/code/<vendor>/<type>-<module-name> directory and the required directories within it.